Kim Bowman – Composer

 Amsterdam Sinfonietta / Etienne Siebens – Conductor

 BLACK WIND is a collaborative multimedia production.
-It involves live music, recorded sound, visual projections and a theatre performance.
+It involves live music, mechanical sounds, visual projections and enhanced performance techniques.

-The tests at Maralinga may have contributed to the nuclear age but the ancient, vast and now eroded landscape within the heart of the Australian continent where the Aboriginal people have lived harmoniously for over 70,000 years, has been dramatically ruptured by the relatively recent, colonising Anglo culture.
+The tests at Maralinga may have contributed to the nuclear age but the ancient, vast and now eroded landscape within the heart of the Australian continent where the First Nations People have lived harmoniously for over 70,000 years, has been dramatically ruptured by the relatively recent, colonising Anglo culture.
 Maralinga, as an encapsulation of the insidiousness of imperialist invasion, is a poignant reminder, a starting point for the images and sounds that make up this project.

 The duration of the performance is 25 minutes.